TeselaGen/api-client/README.md

 1. Run the tests (on `/lib` folder)

-    ```
+    ```bash
     python3 setup.py test
     ```

     You may use the docker environment for testing.
 For that, first build the environment with `sh build.sh` at the `docker_environment` folder.
 Then just run the container with `sh run_dev.sh`.
-Once inside (`docker exec -ti tgclient bash`), go to
-    `home/development/lib` and you are ready to run the test command shown above.
+Once inside (`docker exec -ti tgclient bash`), go to `home/development/lib` and you are ready to run the test command shown above.

 ### Publishing

 Publishing is limited to administrators.
 PyPi publishing is made by using [poetry](https://python-poetry.org/docs/).

 To publish: